 While manual testing often complements automated testing, it cannot be 100% reliable as a stand-alone testing method when it comes to delivering successful software in the financial industry.

 Just ask our 900+ strong team of engineers.
-After generated more than 1 million automated test cases, our team knows firsthand how automated testing in banking software can determine how effective it will perform in the market by reducing bugs and security risks.
+After generating more than 1 million automated test cases, our team has firsthand experience in how automated software testing for banking applications can determine how effective it will perform in the market by reducing bugs and security risks.

 Yet, automated testing can only be as effective by how it’s implemented within your financial institution’s testing processes.
 To ensure your automation testing delivers in value, our team recommends adhering to these ten automated testing tips:

 Think big picture when creating your automation testing process.
 Your banking software as a product will naturally evolve to meet the expectations of your consumers and to stay competitive in the marketplace, so allow for your automation process to be adjustable with these undefinable changes.
 That way, your process for automated testing in banking continues to deliver value over time.

 To accomplish this, you must future proof the design of your automated testing protocols by constructing a framework that is:

 - Easy to integrate with the languages, technologies and tools you plan to use across the life of your banking software